 On 27th June 1914, Alexander re-engaged for the Royal Engineers at Malta “for such period as shall complete 21 years’ service.”

 War Service 11

 Alexander was promoted Corporal on 1st August 1914 when stationed in Malta.
-He remained with the Expeditionary Force there until 29th December 1914 though, from 15th October, he was in Cottonea Hospital seriously ill with ‘neurasthenia’ (a then popular diagnosis for a neurological disorder) resulting from syphilis, for which he had been treated in 1910 and 1914.
+He then remained with the Expeditionary Force there until 29th December 1914.
+However, from 15th October, he was in Cottonea Hospital seriously ill with ‘neurasthenia’ (a then popular diagnosis for a neurological disorder) resulting from syphilis, for which he was treated in 1910 and 1914.

 Return to England and Discharge from the Royal Engineers 12

-On 30th December 1914 Alexander returned to G Company Royal Engineers in England but, on 29th March 1915, he was admitted to Fort Pitt Hospital, Rochester, by then suffering from confusion and memory problems.
-He was discharged from the Royal Engineers on 31st July 1915 under Paragraph 392 (XVI) of the King’s Regulations, no longer physically fit for War Service.
+Then, on 30th December 1914, Alexander returned to G Company Royal Engineers in England.
+However, on 29th March 1915, he was admitted to Fort Pitt Hospital, Rochester, suffering from confusion and memory problems.
+He was therefore discharged from the Royal Engineers on 31st July 1915 under Paragraph 392 (XVI) of the King’s Regulations, no longer physically fit for War Service.
 He was awarded the British War Medal.

 Military Character Report at Discharge 13

 Alexander’s discharge papers of 31st July 1915 report that he had served 12 years 185 days in the Royal Engineers.
 His military character was reported as “very good“, the entry adding: “A very good instrument repairer; Honest; Sober and a good worker.”

 Alexander’s intended address from 1st August 1915 was his parents’ home, 38 Little Gaddesden.
 However, after discharge from the army he lived for less than six weeks.